 We return to the city and visit big Wild Goose Pagoda, Xian Great Mosque and Muslim quarter.
 Overnight at hotel in Xian (BLD)

 Day 03: Xian- Lanzhou-Xiahe

-Morning flight to Lanzhou later transfer to Xiahe.
+Morning Bullet train to Lanzhou later transfer to Xiahe.
 Xiahe is referred to a “Little Tibet”, a stunning town surrounded by mountains and bustling with pilgrims.
 It is a key passage on the ancient Silk Road between East and West.
 Visit the famous Labrang Monastery – one of the six leading Buddhist Lamaseries in China.